steveseguin/Companion-Ninja/README.md

 ```

 Be sure to implement reconnection logic with the websocket connection, as it will timeout every minute or so by default otherwise.
 You will need to rejoin after a timeout.

-If you find how often reconnections take place with this API, you can instead use:

-`ws://api.osc.ninja:80/{oscid}/{action}/{target}/{value}`

-Keep in mind this has no encryption, and may not be compatible with all websites that enforce/require SSL.